susarami/oura-dashboard/README.md

 steps and low-intensity activity time rise, sedentary time drops sharply (correlation coefficients of 0.7–0.8 with `is_workday`).

+**Does the effect compound after back-to-back shifts (Sat + Sun)?**
+Since two of the three work days fall on consecutive days, days were grouped by how many of the previous two days were work days (0, 1, or 2) and compared with a one-way ANOVA:

+- Recovery time drops in a clear step pattern (99.5 → 98.3 → 95.1) —
+  strongly significant (F = 13.16, p < 0.0001)
+- Sleep score shows a similar but weaker pattern — did not reach significance (F = 2.51, p = 0.083), likely due to limited sample size for the double-shift group (n = 48)
+- Resting heart rate recovery score showed no clear compounding pattern (F = 0.94, p = 0.39)

+Recovery time appears to be the metric most sensitive to accumulated fatigue from back-to-back shifts; the effect is less conclusive for sleep score and not evident for resting heart rate score at this sample size.

 **Data quality note:** Oura's Rest Mode zeroes out `activity_score` during illness.
 These stretches are detected and treated as missing data rather than real low-activity days.